balins/balins.github.io/about.md

 # the author

 My name is Jakub Baliński.
-I am a computer science student and part-time programmer, who's learning the ropes in IT world.
+I am a computer science student and part-time programmer, who's learning the ropes in the IT world.

-I have great passion for learning and I love exploring new fields of computer science, so you can expect to find here a broad variety of topics related to it, such as programming languages, software development, statistics, math, data science, machine learning, the cloud, Linux distros and whatnot.
+I have a great passion for learning and I love exploring new fields of computer science, so you can expect to find here a broad variety of topics related to it, such as programming languages, software development, statistics, math, data science, machine learning, the cloud, Linux distros and whatnot.